 The first person to become well known for his bushwalking exploits (for recreation) was Henry Judd.
 He made many trips into the South-West for recreation and visited Lake Pedder in 1871; in 1880 he visited the Mt Anne Range and named Lake Judd and also discovered Judds Cavern.
-Others may also have walked for recreation last century but Henry became known as he wrote about his journeys into the bush in a small 32 page book, The Dark Lantern in 1895.
+Others may also have walked for recreation in the 19th century but Henry became known as he wrote about his journeys into the bush in a small 32 page book, The Dark Lantern in 1895.

 The first real public interest in bushwalking started after World War 1, with various groups of friends venturing along the old tracks left by the surveyors.
 In 1919, one group called themselves the South-Western Expeditionary Club and followed many of the old surveying tracks and explored some new routes.
 In 1924 this group created a formal club but by 1926, this small group had dispersed to other states and the club ceased to exist but had explored many interesting routes.
 In the same period, another club with less ambitious aims started in 1920.
 The Sunday Trampers ran a one day walk near Hobart every month up until the late 1940's when it disbanded.